Sterling stumbles vs buoyant dollar, outperforms euro

 LONDON, June 8 Sterling retreated from a one-week high against the dollar on Friday as demand for safe-haven currencies like the greenback revived on worries about slowing global growth, although losses were checked as it advanced against the struggling euro.

-There was also talk that a slew of economic data from Asian powerhouse China at the weekend could be weak and the interest rate cuts on Thursday were meant to preempt the grim news.
-All these factors would keep sterling tied to a $1.5250-$1.5600 range in the near term, traders said.
+There was also talk that economic data from Asian powerhouse China at the weekend could be weak and the interest rate cuts on Thursday were meant to preempt the grim news.
+All these factors would keep sterling subdued in a $1.5250-$1.5600 range, traders said.

 "It looks like the risk rally has run its course for now," said Adrian Schmidt, FX strategist, at Lloyds TSB.